pubseq/bh20-seq-resource/workflows/pull-data/genbank/README.md

 ```

+## Validate GenBank data

+To pull the data from PubSeq use the list of pubseq ids generated
+above.

 # TODO

-- [ ] Add id for GenBank accession - i.e. how can we tell a record is from GenBank
+- [X] Add id for GenBank accession - i.e. how can we tell a record is from GenBank